chadwhitacre/openpath/2024/distributing-funds/index.md

 employment or contractor relationships, as well as grant programs with an application process.

-- The [Sovereign Tech Agency](https://www.sovereign.tech/) allocates tens of millions of euros a year for critical digital infrastructure based on direct decision-making.
+- The [Sovereign Tech Agency](https://www.sovereign.tech/) distributes tens of millions of euros a year for critical digital infrastructure based on direct decision-making.
 - Django has [an active Fellows